odpi/egeria-docs/site/docs/guides/developer/index.md

 ```
 ### Maintaining metadata

-Each OMAS has its own specialized API and its own style, but typically there are methods for creating, updating and deleting elements along with methods for linking them together and unlinking them - also maintaining classifications.
-If the OMAS is maintaining assets, you may see methods for publishing and withdrawing assets.
+Each OMVS has its own specialized API and its own style, but typically there are methods for creating, updating and deleting elements along with methods for linking them together and unlinking them - also maintaining classifications.
+If the OMVS is maintaining assets, you may see methods for publishing and withdrawing assets.
 The publish method updates the asset's zones to the OMAS's `PublishedZones` and the `withdraw()` method updates the asset's zones to the OMAS's `DefaultZones`.
 Typically, the asset is only visible to most users when the published zones are in use.
 The default zones are used while the asset is being set up.

 ### Retrieving metadata